-DEKRA is a world-leader in testing and auditing services with its heart and soul focused on safety.
+DEKRA is a world-leader in testing and auditing services and is the majority shareholder of VTNZ.

-Providing independent expert services, DEKRA work for safety on the road, at work and at home.
+Providing independent expert services, DEKRA works for safety on the road, at work and at home.

-The vision for 2025 is that DEKRA will be the global partner for a safe world.
+DEKRA’s vision is to be the global partner for a safe world.

 We ensure safety.
 We contribute to the reduction of preventable deaths and injuries on roads, at work and at home.